jackocnr/intl-tel-input/README.md

 **fixDropdownWidth**
 Type: `Boolean` Default: `true`
 Fix the dropdown width to the input width (rather than being as wide as the longest country name).
 This is automatically enabled when `countrySearch` is enabled for design reasons.
-[See example](https://intl-tel-input.com/storybook/?path=/story/intltelinput--flexible-dropdown-width).
+[See example of it disabled](https://intl-tel-input.com/storybook/?path=/story/intltelinput--flexible-dropdown-width).

 **formatAsYouType**
 Type: `Boolean` Default: `true`